| |

 How to test your acid/alkaline balance

-There are varying opinions on what is the correct acid-alkaline balance, but the ratio is generally between 6.5 and 7.5 on the pH scale.
-This applies to your body fluids, including your saliva and blood.
-Your stomach is acidic, a condition necessary for food digestion.
+between 6.5 and 7.5 on the pH scale.
+This applies to your body fluids, including your saliva and

 You can also get pH strips to test your urine first thing in the morning.
-The reading should be between 6.4 and 6.8.
+The reading should be

 A full test from your health practitioner might include blood, saliva and urine testing.